jdowner1241/VTDI-2026_MobileApplication_MAUI/README.md

 ## 📥 Installation

 1. Clone the repository
+2. Open the solution file:
+   Mystic_ToDo(MAUI).sln
+3. Restore NuGet packages (Visual Studio will usually do this automatically)
+4. Select target platform:
+   Windows Machine OR
+   Android Emulator
-2. Build and run the application
+5. Build and Run the application (Press ▶ Start)

 ---